ava-labs/avalanche-docs/docs/subnets/multisig-deploy.md

 *** Please sign blockchain creation hash on the ledger device ***
 ```

-After successful Subnet creation, the user will be asked to sign the blockchain creation  TX.
+After successful Subnet creation, the user is going to be asked to sign the blockchain creation  TX.

-On the ledger a `Sign Hash` window will be active.
+On the ledger a `Sign Hash` window is going to be active.
 Navigate to the ledger `Accept` window by using the ledger's
 right button, and then authorize the request by pressing both left and right buttons.

-On success, Subnet deploy details will be provided.
+On success, Subnet deploy details is going to be provided.
 As only 1 address signed the chain creation TX, a
-file will be written to disk to save the TX so as to continue the signing process with another command.
+file is going to be written to disk to save the TX so as to continue the signing process with another command.

 ```text
 +--------------------+----------------------------------------------------+